Sortformer: A Novel Approach for Permutation-Resolved Speaker Supervision in Speech-to-Text Systems: Experimental Results

-As a base model, we use Canary-170M~\cite{puvvada2024less} ASR model based on attention encoder-decoder (AED) architecture.
-Table-\ref{table:msasr_results} shows the various setups we evaluate to show the contributions of each component.
-The baseline system is a single-speaker Canary-170M~\cite{puvvada2024less} model is not trained on the multispeaker ASR dataset.
-The original pretrained Canary-170M model does not have speaker tokens therefore cpWER is not calculated.
-Baseline shows how challenging the evaluation set is for vanilla ASR model.
-System 1 is the most primitive model where no speaker supervision nor adapters are used as in our previous work~\cite{wang2024reso}.
-System 2 and System 3 are the models where \model~diarization module is plugged in while \model~model weights are frozen and finetuned in System 2 and System 3, respectively.
-Finally, System 4 is a system trained with ground-truth speaker labels fed through speaker kernel but \model~is used as speaker supervision during inference.
+We perform an ablation study on real-life multi-speaker recordings to gauge the contribution of each component.
+As a baseline system, we use the Canary-170M~\cite{puvvada2024less} ASR model in its original form without any fine-tuning.
+Table \ref{table:msasr_results} shows the various setups we evaluate to show the contributions of each component.
+The baseline system is a single-speaker Canary-170M~\cite{puvvada2024less} model that is not trained on the multi-speaker ASR dataset.
+The original Canary-170M model does not have speaker tokens; therefore, cpWER is not calculated.
+See Appendix \ref{apndx:wer_cal} for detailed description about WER calculation.
+The baseline system shows how challenging the evaluation set is for the vanilla ASR model.
+System 1 is the most primitive model where neither speaker supervision nor adapters are used.
+System 2 and System 3 are the models where \model~diarization module is plugged in while \model~model weights are frozen in System 2 and fine-tuned in System 3.
+Finally, System 4 is a system trained with ground-truth speaker labels fed through a speaker kernel but \model~is used as speaker supervision during inference.~System 5 and System 6 are the multi-speaker ASR models trained with the adapter technique in~\cite{wang2024reso}, with the Canary-1B model.
+Systems 5 and 6 show the best-performing setup in both segment-level and word-level objectives.
+However, System 5 not only shows degradation in segment-level objectives, but we also observe this decline across all types of settings and datasets.

-The results without adapter shows the speaker supervision can boost the performance more on max 4-spk datasets, in terms of cpWER.
-However, still diarization supervision is reducing the absolute value of cpWER by $2.58\%$.
-Another finding is that if we fine-tune the diarization module, WER slightly improves.
-We conjecture that finetuning of diarization module reduces the disruptive diarization kernels and leads to more accurate token outputs.

-System 5 and System 6 are the multispeaker ASR model trained with adapter technique in \cite{wang2024reso}, with the Canary-1B model.
-Since System 6 is the best performing system, we train and evaluate segment-level objective version of System 6.
-We find that the degradation from segmentation-level training does not propagate the gradient enough for speaker tokens since the count of speaker tokens are sometimes significantly lower than the word count.
-We see the degradation of segmentation-level objectives over all types of settings.
-This result contrasts to the result in \cite{wang2024reso}, where the 2-speaker Multispeaker ASR model in \cite{wang2024reso} does not involve any speaker supervision.